google/android-fhir/codelabs/engine/README.md

       [more](https://developer.android.com/studio/run/emulator-networking).

-1. In the FhirApplication class, add the following line to lazily instantiate the FHIR Engine:: `kotlin private val fhirEngine: FhirEngine by lazy {
+1. In the FhirApplication class, add the following line to lazily instantiate the FHIR Engine: `kotlin private val fhirEngine: FhirEngine by lazy {
     FhirEngineProvider.getInstance(this) }` This ensures the FhirEngine instance is only created when it's accessed for the first time, not immediately when the app starts.